Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 Have your material, living and studio costs risen recently?
 It’s very likely!

-Due to the current economic climate and annual inflation, nearly every business has had to increase their prices.
-Especially if you are importing goods and materials to the UK then you will have noticed price increases, due to Brexit and Covid.
-Also, gold prices have dramatically increased – very important to be aware of if you are a jeweller!
+Due to the current economic climate and the rate of inflation, nearly every business has had to increase their prices.
+If you are importing goods and materials into the UK then you will have noticed price increases, due to Brexit and Covid.
+Gold prices have risen dramatically – very important to be aware of this if you are a jeweller!

-To keep in line with inflation and economic changes it’s very acceptable to increase your price.
+To keep in line with inflation and economic changes, it’s very acceptable and also necessary to increase your prices.
 Many businesses do so in January.
-Maybe a good time for you to check your cost price regularly too?
+It’s also good practice to check your cost price regularly too?

 Reason 4: Reposition yourself better